ebubeilo63/Car-sales-Analysis/README.md

 ---
 ## Project Overview
-> >This project analyzes the sales of acrs to uncover the insights on sales distribution by various attributes such as Brands, Customer Gender and price.
-Using Pivot tables, I explored metrics like total sales by Gender, average income of buyers, gender distribution and overall revenue.
+> >This project analyzes the sales of cars to uncover the insights on sales distribution by various attributes such as Brands, Customer Gender and price.
+Using Pivot tables, I explored metrics like total sales by Year & Region, Transmission & Gender, Engine, Body Style and overall revenue.
 This analysis helps to understand the key factors driving sales in the dataset provided.

 ##  Dataset Source
 www.kaggle.com/dataset